What Is The Principle Of Independent Assortment

 Metaphase I: The Stage is Set

 During Metaphase I, homologous chromosomes (pairs of chromosomes with the same genes but potentially different alleles) line up at the center of the cell.
-The crucial point is that the orientation of each homologous pair is random.
-Think of it like shuffling two decks of cards, one red and one blue.
-You randomly arrange the pairs of cards without any order or preference.
+So naturally, the crucial point is that the orientation of each homologous pair is random.
+Worth adding: think of it like shuffling two decks of cards, one red and one blue.
+Consider this: you randomly arrange the pairs of cards without any order or preference.
 This random arrangement determines which combination of alleles will end up in each gamete.

 Visualizing Independent Assortment: A Simple Example